 - Outputs (Bottom): Send the processed shape or properties to other nodes.

-When you hover over a node, colored “wings” appear on the left and right sides.
+When hovered over a node, colored “wings” appear on left and right sides.
 These are quick-access toggles for important node states.

 | Wing | Description | Visual Example |